-Aquaculture is often cited as offering the potential to attract or retain youth in coastal and rural communities by providing meaningful, resource-based employment.
-This is the case in several areas of the country (e.g. Vancouver Island, southwest New Brunswick).
-In other areas, however, it is difficult for aquaculture operations to attract labour; the land-based trout farming and shellfish sectors are two examples.
+Aquaculture is often cited as offering the potential to attract or retain youth within coastal and rural communities by providing meaningful, resource-based employment.
+This is the case in several areas of the country (e.g., Vancouver Island, southwest New Brunswick).
+In other areas, however, it is difficult for aquaculture operations to attract labour; the shellfish sector is one example.
 To stay competitive, aquaculture requires a trained skilled and semi-skilled workforce.